romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When authoring a custom GitHub Action to be used across multiple projects within an organization, what is the best practice for handling updates to the action to minimize disruptions in those projects?
+Q: When authoring a custom GitHub Action to be used across multiple projects within an organization, what is the best practice for handling updates to the action to minimize disruptions in those projects?
 <details><summary>Show the answer</summary><p>

 - **Release new versions of the action using version tags, and instruct projects to use specific versions rather than the latest commit on the main branch**